Nearly half the population of Bangladesh is denied equal rights due to exclusion, violence and discrimination.

 HOW WE DO IT

 Community-level forums through which people living in poverty can raise their voices and exercise their rights.

 Spoken word for social change, delivered through one of the world’s largest popular theatre networks.

-Self-motivated volunteers of young people and community leaders to facilitate community agenda in local government.
+Self-motivated young people and community leaders volunteer to facilitate a community agenda in local government.

 Psychological first aid and counselling support for women and families exposed to violence.

 Engaging men and boys to prevent violence against women and children.

 WHY IT WORKS

 Supporting women to take control of their lives as well as play an active civic role in the public sphere.

 Nurturing the tradition of storytelling to raise awareness, attracting millions to watch popular theatre shows and listen to community radio.